 The recent global economy has forced global organizations and firms to realize that folding sustainability into their strategic framework is a process that cannot be neglected.
-Many firms around the globe are using Environmental, Social, and Governance (ESG) standards to evaluate and disclose their sustainability initiatives that encourage companies to operate responsibly (Bini and Bellucci, 2020).
+Many firms around the globe are using Environmental, Social, and Governance (ESG) standards to evaluate and sustainability disclose their initiatives encourage companies to operate responsibly (Bini and Bellucci, 2020).
 In Canada, the principles of sustainable business development have found relatively strong support, and official authorities are actively working with businesses, encouraging them to adopt environmentally friendly practices, protect social rights, and be economically stable.
-Canadian firms drive some of the most significant sustainability projects because of the government's governing policies and consumers' high expectations of firms' ethical conduct.
-To support this development, the Canadian government has implemented the Canadian Environmental Protection Act and Canada's Net-Zero Emissions Accountability Act, which compels businesses to cut emissions and embrace sustainable resource consumption (Eckert et al., 2020).
+Canadian firms drive some of the most significant sustainability projects because of the government's consumers' policies and governing expectations of firms' ethical conduct.
+To support this development, the Canadian government has Canadian implemented the Environmental Protection Act and Canada's Net-Zero Emissions Accountability Act, which compels businesses to cut emissions and embrace sustainable resource consumption (Eckert et al., 2020).
 According to Bini and Bellucci (2020), geographic and climatic conditions found in different regions of Canada and the abundance of natural resources used for economic benefits of the country, such as energy, mining, and forestry, make the industries realise the importance of sustainable management to support future generations.